timkoma/PromiseKit/_posts/2015-02-03-introduction.md

 layout: default
 ---

-# What is a Promise?
+# What’s a Promise?

 A [promise](http://wikipedia.org/wiki/Promise_%28programming%29) represents the future value of an asynchronous task.

-# Sorry, what?
+# Sorry, What?

 A promise is an object that wraps an asynchronous task.
 Pass that object around, and write clean, ordered code; a logical, simple, modular stream of progression from one asynchronous task to another.

-# Right, OK… So Why Should I Care?
+# Oh.
+Cool…?

-Promises are better than alternatives because:
+Promises are neat because:

 1. They make asynchronous operations chainable and standardized;
 2. They clean up asynchronous spaghetti;